35th K-State Swine Profitability Conference Program Announced

-'Staying Competitive in the Swine Industry' is the theme for the K-State conference.
+'Staying Competitive in the Swine Industry' is the theme for the K-State conference scheduled for Feb.
+4.

-MANHATTAN, Kan. – Kansas State University’s 2024 Swine Profitability Conference is planned for Tuesday, Feb.
-6 in Manhattan.
+MANHATTAN, Kan. –Kansas State University’s 2025 Swine Profitability Conference is planned for Tuesday, Feb.
+4 in Manhattan.

 The conference will feature speakers from an array of swine-related businesses and organizations, including:

-“The 33rd Annual Profitability Conference has a renowned group of speakers that will provide direct information on status of the U.S. pork industry, discuss U.S. swine disease patterns, detail world-renowned swine disease research capabilities to safe-guard the U.S. swine herd and provide direct experiences from a Kansas family swine operation,” says Joel DeRouchey, K-State extension swine specialist.
+“The 35th annual Swine Profitability Conference has a highly respected group of speakers that will provide specific take-home information”, says Joel DeRouchey, K-State extension swine specialist.
 “This conference has a strong reputation for sharing relevant information to improve production for Kansas swine producers.”

 The conference will take place at the Stanley Stout Center, 2200 Denison Avenue.
 The day begins with coffee and donuts at 9:15 a.m. and the program starting at 9:30 a.m.
 Lunch is included in the conference, which will end at 3 p.m.